adamse/ghc-foreign-export/readme.md

 # How is a ffi export compiled/called?

-Notes on how a ffi export works in GHC.
-Who allocates nurseries?
+Dissection of an FFI export in GHC.

 Compiling this file